jaykang920/x2clr/model/Instance/doc/implentation.md

 # Intro

  - This implemenation is basically learning process.
- - With continued refactoring, the final result should be a proof x2 usability and performance.
+ - With continued refactoring, should be the final result a proof of x2 usability and performance.

 # Process